MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ---
-Description: This article describes signing with Device Guard signing
+description: This article describes how to sign an MSIX package with Device Guard signing, which enables enterprises to guarantee that apps come from a trusted source.
 title: Sign an MSIX package with Device Guard signing ms.date: 07/12/2019 ms.topic: article